What should you expect?

 Listen to Frank, who has been treated for prostate cancer, talk to Colin from NHS England, about his experience of shared decision making.

-• Visit our page on clinical trials to learn more about clinical trials.
+- Visit our page on clinical trials to learn more about this topic.

 Gathering information to help you decide on a treatment